Consumer Medicine Information

 Some medicines may be affected by Cordarone X, or may affect how well Cordarone X

 You need to tell your doctor if you are using any other medicines, including:

 any medicines for your heart

 any medicines for your blood pressure

-medicines which reduce the activity of your immune system, such as cyclosporin, cortisone or tacrolimus
+medicines which reduce the activity of your immune system, such as cyclosporin, cortisone

 diuretics (water tablets)

 stimulant laxatives e.g. Bisacodyl, castor oil, senna

 MAO inhibitors (a type of medicine used to treat depression)